 Any ad hoc or ad personam programme must be approved in advance by the Faculty Taught Student Education Committee or by the Pro Dean for Student Education acting on the Committee’s behalf.
 Once the ad hoc or ad personam programme is approved, this new programme is the one which will be applied by the Progression and Awards Board in considering your results.
 The School will provide you with a copy of the approved programme which supplements the published programme specification.

-This Committee comprises of a Director of Student Education (Chair); one academic representative from each division and Student Support Officers.
+This Committee comprises of a Director of Student Education (Chair); one academic representative from each department and Student Support Officers.

 The Committee meets regularly throughout the academic year, including after examination periods and prior to Assessment and Progression and Awards Boards.

-The Progression and Awards Board has responsibility for making decisions about progression, and for deciding the award you will receive and, where relevant, its classification.
+The Progression and Awards Board has responsibility for approving module marks, making decisions about progression, and for deciding the award you will receive and, where relevant, its classification.
 The School adopts the standard Terms of Reference and Membership for Progression and Awards Boards.

 In the majority of cases, the Progression and Awards Board makes straightforward decisions based on credit requirements and the classification average.
-However, in borderline cases, and approved cases of mitigating circumstances, the Board will make a judgement using the agreed criteria.
+However, in academic borderline cases for candidates for awards in 2022/23, and approved cases of mitigating circumstances, the Board will make a judgement using the agreed criteria.

 In cases of mitigating circumstances, the Board receives recommendations from the School Special Circumstances Committee.